bootstrap-vue-next/bootstrap-vue-next/docs/components/Overlay.md

 ### Overlay content centering

-By default the overlay content will be horizontally and vertically centered within the overlay region.
+By default, the overlay content will be horizontally and vertically centered within the overlay region.
 To disable centering, set the `no-center` prop to `true`.

 In the following example, we have set the `no-center` prop, and absolutely positioned the custom